Financial responsibilities of father on divorce11 Mar 2021 | Lisa Pepper

-Lisa Pepper, family lawyer at London law firm Osbornes Law, considers how the courts would view the responsibilities of Marina’s lover and explains how, if Colin had married Marina, he would have found himself financially responsible for her child, even on divorce.
+Lisa Pepper, a London divorce lawyer at the law firm Osbornes Law, considers how the courts would view the responsibilities of Marina’s lover and explains how, if Colin had married Marina, he would have found himself financially responsible for her child, even on divorce.

 Lisa says, “Fathers have considerable financial obligations to their children, regardless of whether they intended a pregnancy or not.
 It doesn’t matter if they were unaware they had fathered a child or if the mother told them they were taking precautions and they think they were tricked.
 The law is focused on the best interests of the child.